premchander-revature/interviewquestions/.NET FULL STACK/C#Exception_Handling.md

 <blockquote>

 No, Multiple catch blocks can't be executed.
-Once the proper catch code executed, the control is transferred to the finally block and then the code that follows the finally block gets executed.
+Once the proper catch code is executed, the control is transferred to the finally block and then the code that follows the finally block gets executed.

 </blockquote>